simoun-asmar/CohortFlow/docs/cohort_analysis_workflow.md

 📊 Below, you can see the visualization created directly in Databricks, showing the number of new customers acquired each month.

 ![Cohort Size by Month](../dashboard/Cohort_size_by_month.png)

+---

+🙏 **Thank You!**

+Thank you for taking the time to explore this cohort analysis workflow.
+I hope you found the process insightful and the analysis meaningful.
+Feel free to reach out or connect if you have any thoughts, questions, or feedback!